gideonadeti/movie-reservation-system/README.md

 # Movie Reservation System

-A backend system that allows users to reserve movie tickets and manage them.
+A backend system that allows users to authenticate, browse movies, reserve seats for specific showtimes, and manage their reservations.

 ## Features